Chadster766/McWRT/README.md

 **How to update from Belkin/Linksys UI**

-1.Login to WRT1900AC local UI
+1. Login to WRT1900AC local UI
-2.Navigate to the Connectivity tab
+2. Navigate to the Connectivity tab
-3.Select Manual firmware update
+3. Select Manual firmware update
-4.Select image to load (e.g., openwrt-armadaxp--jffs2-128k.img)
+4. Select image to load (e.g., openwrt-armadaxp--jffs2-128k.img)
-5.Select Update firmware
+5. Select Update firmware

-After the firmware is updated, the unit will reboot, and the default ip address will be 192.168.200.1 The default SSID's will be MAMBA_2G4, and MAMBA_5G2.
+After the firmware is updated, the unit will reboot, and the default ip address will be 192.168.200.1.
+The default SSID's will be MAMBA_2G4, and MAMBA_5G2.
 The default username for OpwnWrt is 'root', and there is no default password set.
 The unit will ask you to set a default password after you login to the UI.

 -

-**How to update from OpenWrt to Belkin/Linksys** 1.Login to the WRT1900AC web UI
+**How to update from OpenWrt to Belkin/Linksys**

+1. Login to the WRT1900AC web UI
-2.Select the 'System' Tab, and then 'Backup / Flash Firmware' tab 3.In the 'Flash new firmware image' section click the 'choose file' button and select your firmware 4.Click 'flash image'
+2. Select the 'System' Tab, and then 'Backup / Flash Firmware' tab
+3. In the 'Flash new firmware image' section click the 'choose file' button and select your firmware
+4. Click 'flash image'